 The Zwelisha Moyeni WTP was built in 2005 to supply water to the Zwelisha Moyeni Water Supply Scheme.
-The design capacity is rated as 5 M l /day (Blue drop DWS) but is actually regarded as 2.4M l /day by uThukela DM (uTDM), as the new package plant was never used and has not been commissioned to date (May 2020).
-The plant has been producing approximately 2.4M l /day36 for the last 6 months.
+The design capacity is rated as 5 M l /day (Blue drop DWS) but is actually regarded as 2.4M l /day by uThukela DM (uTDM), as the new package plant was never used and has not been fully commissioned.
+The uTDM has, however, already started making full use of the new filters as of late 2020.
+The plant has been producing approximately 3M l /day for the last 6 months.
 3.3 M l /day is abstracted from a canal and weir system in the Khombe River, a tributary of the Tugela River, where it is treated at the Zwelisha Moyeni WTW.
-Water meter records are poor due to non-functional water meters.
-Water loss on the plant is high (desludging and backwashing).
+Water meter records are poor as a result of non-functional water meters.
+Water loss on the plant is fairly high (desludging and backwashing) but has been improved from 2020.
 This is further exacerbated by the fact that there is no facility for backwash recovery.

 The WTW is just above the settlements of Zwelisha Moyeni and is within the Okhahlamba Local Municipality.
-The co-ordinates of the WTP are: Latitude (South) -28° 39' 43.14''
+The co-ordinates of the WTP are:

+Latitude (South) -28° 39' 43.14"

-Longitude (East) 29° 5' 11.07''37
+Longitude (East) 29° 5' 11.07''40

-Figure 13.48 Zwelisha Moyeni WTP (Umgeni Water 2017)
+Figure 13.49 Zwelisha Moyeni WTP (Umgeni Water 2017)